ulfalizer/Kconfiglib/README.rst

    ``config.h``.

    Normally, ``genconfig`` would be run automatically as part of the build.

+   Before writing a header file or other configuration output, Kconfiglib compares the old contents of the file against the new contents.
+If there's no change, the write is skipped.
+This avoids updating file metadata like the modification time, and might save work depending on your build setup.

    Adding new configuration output formats should be relatively straightforward.
    See the implementation of ``write_config()`` in `kconfiglib.py